open-contracting/deploy/docs/develop/update/apache.rst

 Bind addresses
 --------------

-If the server has multiple web servers for different IPs, add to your service's Pillar file:
+If the server has multiple web servers for different IPs, add to your server's Pillar file:

 .. code-block:: yaml
    :emphasize-lines: 2-3